StochasticTree/documentation/docs/development/contributing.md

 2. [Build the package in RStudio](https://docs.posit.co/ide/user/ide/guide/pkg-devel/writing-packages.html#building-a-package)

 Note that due to the complicated folder structure of the stochtree repo, step 2 might not work out of the box on all platforms.
-If stochtree fails to build, you can use the script that is used to create a CRAN-friendly stochtree R package directory, which creates a `stochtree_cran` subdirectory of the stochtree folder and copies the relevant R package files.
+If stochtree fails to build, you can use the script that we use to create a CRAN-friendly stochtree R package directory, which creates a `stochtree_cran` subdirectory of the stochtree folder and copies the relevant R package files into this subfolder.
 You can run this script by entering `Rscript cran-bootstrap.R 1 1 1` in the terminal in RStudio.
 Once you have a `stochtree_cran` subfolder, you can build stochtree using

 ```{r}
 devtools::install_local("stochtree_cran")